monadicstack/frodo/README.md

   want anything other than a status of 200 for success 500 for failure.
   With Frodo, you can use idiomatic errors and one-line changes to customize this behavior.
-* Getting gRPC services to work on your development machine is only one hurdle.
-Once you start deploying them in production, load balancing becomes another pain point.
-  You need to figure out and implement service mesh solutions like Linkerd, Envoy, or other non-trivial components.
-Since Frodo uses standard-library HTTP, traditional load balancing solutions like nginx or your cloud provider's load balancer gets the job done for free.
+* Since Frodo uses standard-library HTTP, traditional load balancing solutions like nginx or your cloud provider's load balancer gets the job done.
+No need to introduce etcd, Consul, Linkerd, Envoy, or any other technology into your architecture.
 * Better metadata.
-Request-scoped data in gRPC is basically a map of string values.
-This forces you to marshal/unmarshal your code manually if you want to pass around anything more complex.
-Frodo's metadata lets you pass around any type of data you want as you hop from service to service.
+Request-scoped metadata in gRPC is basically a map of string values.
+This forces you to marshal/unmarshal other types yourself.
+  Frodo's metadata lets you pass around any type of data you want as you hop from service to service and will handle all that noise for you.
 * Frodo has a stronger focus on generated code that is actually readable.
 If you want to treat Frodo RPC like a black box, you can.
 If you want to peek under the hood, however, you can